Z0ink5/LANPage/README.md

 - chmod 0755 db/*.db
 - See the *.sample.xml files and modify them to match your needs
 - See https://www.eti-lan.xyz/#customize for more information about integration and the launcher.ini and launcher.css files

+## Chat

+Set `$enable_chat = true;` in your `config.php` to activate the built-in chat.
+The chat stores its data in `db/chat.db` and does not require any additional services.
+Each visitor can pick a display name and color.
+Define one or more shared admin tokens via
+`$chat_admin_tokens` to allow trusted moderators to delete messages or place timeouts/bans through the web interface.

 ## Screenshots: